quangnd159/dqnotesv2/content/blog/finally30.md

 title: Finally 30
 ---

-Today I've officially lived 30 years on what [[Carl Sagan]] called a pale blue dot.
+Today I've officially lived 30 years on what Carl Sagan called a pale blue dot.
 Hence this piece of writing where I will jot down a few thoughts.
 (Almost no polishing applied, apologies.
 Also, swearing here and there.)

 I thought I'd write a piece about gratitude, to all the people that have made me who I am today.
 But that piece would be overwhelmingly long and of little use to whoever happens to read this.
-And about attitude, [[Tom Rath]] taught me a thing or two in his little book It's Not About You: if you are grateful to someone, tell them all that in person before it is too late.
+And about attitude, Tom Rath taught me a thing or two in his little book It's Not About You: if you are grateful to someone, tell them all that in person before it is too late.

 But honestly, thank you Mom and Dad.
 Thanks for taming the beast in me.
 Deep inside, I know I'd have turned into a friggin sociopath without you guys.
 It's generally agreed that the age of full maturity, at least as far as brains go, is 25.
 I'm always that guy who's slower than others, so I'd say mine is 30.
 I can't believe I'm saying this now, but I am mature.

 Maturity is a long process.
 There are no one single point at which you become mature.
 For me, there are several mind shifts that led me to this point.
-The first important mind shift was initiated by anh [[Lê Minh Trí]], an incredible classmate during my university years.
+The first important mind shift was initiated by anh Lê Minh Trí, an incredible classmate during my university years.

 It was just another normal day when I was sitting on a bench, just beside block C, at my university.
 He would as usual approach me out of nowhere, but on that day, he had a question for me.